soimort/soimort.github.io/about/acknowledgments/index.md

 ## Fonts

-For typomaniacs, the typeface for Latin scripts is [PT Serif](http://www.paratype.com/public/), a transitional serif typeface with humanistic terminals, designed by ParaType.
+For typomaniacs, the Latin typeface used on this site is [PT Serif](http://www.paratype.com/public/), a transitional serif typeface with humanistic terminals, designed by ParaType.
 From my experience, it is one of the best rendered free serif faces on FreeType.

 The preferred CJK typeface on this site is [Hanazono Mincho](http://fonts.jp/hanazono/).

 ## Artworks

 Some of the clip arts appeared on this site are just shameless ripoffs or parodies.
-I owe those original authors for inspiration.
+I owe their original authors for inspiration.
 Cheers [Banksy](https://en.wikipedia.org/wiki/Banksy)!

-## Services

-This site would not have been online without some cool (and free of charge) services provided by commercial companies.
-Thanks to:

-- [GitHub](https://github.com/), and their [GitHub Pages](https://pages.github.com/) for free web hosting
-- [CloudFlare](https://www.cloudflare.com/)'s CDN and Universal SSL service
-- [Dropbox](https://www.dropbox.com/) as a file hosting service
-- [Google Fonts](https://www.google.com/fonts) as a web font hosting service

 :<
-~~:font-size=.8em Last updated: [30 Jul, 2015](/about/acknowledgments)~~
+~~:font-size=.8em Last updated: [1 Aug, 2015](/about/acknowledgments)~~

 # %{ALPHA}